openvolley/file_sender/README.md

 1. Download and install the Scoutfile sender app from the [GitHub releases page](https://github.com/scienceuntangled/file_sender/releases).
 Installers are available for Windows, Mac, and Linux.
 If you are not a Science Untangled user, you can choose the app version without the SU live app link (it will show the data link only).

+   Note that you will get a warning when installing (on some platforms) about "untrusted software" because we have not digitally signed the executables.
+If you are so inclined, you can [build the executable yourself](README.md#build-from-source) to be sure that they have not been tampered with.

 1. Start the Scoutfile sender app, and then:

     - enter your pantry ID into the associated text box